PowerShell/DSC/docs/reference/schemas/outputs/resource/list.md

 ### requires

-Defines the fully qualified type name of the provider resource that this resource is made available through.
+Defines the fully qualified type name of the adapter resource that this resource is made available through.

 ```yaml